emiraga/wikigraph/README.md

 <img src="http://i.imgur.com/dJlSF.png" alt="" title="Hosted by imgur.com" />

-Gray links in above figure are ignored to keep things simple and since they are rarely used on wikipedia.
+Gray links in above figure are ignored to keep things simple and they are rarely used on wikipedia.
 Let me know if you have justification for doing otherwise.

 Category links have different meaning from page links.
 Page links are uni-directional, whereas category links are in both directions.
 An article/category **belongs** to another category and some category **has** articles/categories in it.